 Students can take a look at the school's http://www.purchase.edu to view additional information.

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the students SUNY at Purchase College accepts.
+The information regarding admissions below may give you an idea of the students Purchase College accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to SUNY at Purchase College.
+This information can be used to get a better feeling of your chances of getting accepted to Purchase College.

 Admission Requirements & Recommendations

 - High School G.P.A. and School Records are Required

 - High School Academic Ranking are Recommended

 - SAT or ACT Test Scores are Required